Supplementary Credit Cards: What They Are and How They Work

 Does a supplementary card affect credit score?

 Yes, having a supplementary card can affect your credit score.
-It can help build or establish good credit when used responsibly.
+It can help build credit when used responsibly.
 But because the primary cardholder is ultimately responsible for all charges, their credit could suffer if an authorized user uses the card irresponsibly.
 An authorized user could also see their score suffer if the primary account holder fails to manage their account responsibly.

 Photo credit: iStock/MixMedia